nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 the different variants from bad (0) to good (1).
-This should give us some additional insight into the structure and behaviour of the G6PD protein, as well as some clinical insights into patients with unknown variants, eg: if a patient has *this* variant, is that likely to be a problem for them?
+This should give us some additional insight into the structure and behaviour of the G6PD protein, as well as some clinical insights into patients with unknown variants, eg: if a patient has *this* variant, is that likely to be what's causing their problems?

 This experiment is done in brewer's yeast ([*Saccharomyces cerevisiae*](https://en.wikipedia.org/wiki/Saccharomyces_cerevisiae)).